 - Lack of Quantifiable Results: Failing to quantify your achievements can make it difficult for recruiters to assess your impact.

-- Generic Résumés: Using a generic résumé that is not tailored to the specific job you are applying for.
+- Generic Résumés: Using a generic résumé that is not suited to the specific job you are applying for.

 - Overly Long Résumés: Keep your résumé concise and focused, ideally no more than two pages in length.